huycans/rummy-client/README.md

 A live demo of this project can be found here: https://rummy-cardgame.herokuapp.com/

 Note that this demo doesn't use SSL due to Heroku's limitation.

+# Credit
+Card images and rendering are based on https://github.com/einaregilsson/cards.js, written by einaregilsson.